lmihailovic/sugo/README.md

 realised via function
 - [x] Add ability to loop over pages in content sections inside of templates - realised via function
-- [ ] Ability to set html title property
 - [x] Function to loop pages over just one level of depth for a section
+- [ ] Ability to set global html title property
+- [ ] Command to generate an example website
+- [ ] Write tests
+- [ ] Get a chef gopher as mascot